The doctor is in and it’s time for a checkup.

 5. Analyze Design and UX

 Many SEO site audit tools will analyze your website’s design and overall user-friendliness (UX).
-Both of these are important when it comes to how users interact with your site, how long they stay on your site, and whether they convert into paying customers.
+Both of these are important when it comes to how users interact with your site, how you communicate with the customer while on page (i.e. Using Live chat or text enabling app on your site) how long they stay on your site, and whether they convert into paying customers.

 Components such as site Navigation and Page Depth will indicate whether your site is easy to use and how easy it is for them to find information on your site.
 For instance, it’s recommended that the majority of your content be accessible within 3 clicks away from the Homepage.